 - The larval duration was 64 days.

 - First record of Yellowfin surgeonfish culture.

-A. xanthopterus was cultured from about 50 eggs collected in Oahu’s coastal water in July 2018.
+A. xanthopterus was cultured from eggs collected in Oahu’s coastal water in July 2018.
 This surgeonfish species was raised in a 20-gallon tank together with tilefish larvae, jack larvae, chub larvae, sole larvae, mahi-mahi larvae, boxfish larvae and snapper larvae.
 Preflexion larvae were offered copepod nauplii and rotifers.
 Postflexion larvae were fed artemia and micropellets in addition to copepods and rotifers (rotifers were discontinued on day 30).

 After 28 days, one surgeonfish larva remained.
 Over the next 40 days, this fish survived multiple photo sessions and became a juvenile!
 On day 70, it was moved from the larval tank to a 40-gallon aquarium that also contained juvenile wrasses, porcupinefish, jacks and dragonets.
 It fed on pellets, nori, frozen seafoods and the natural diatom growth in the aquarium.
 This yellowfin surgeonfish now resides at the Waikiki Aquarium.